yourdevkalki/arbitrum-vibekit/README.md

 ## 📙 Introduction

-Welcome to Vibekit – your toolkit for vibe coding smart, autonomous DeFi agents that vibe with the blockchain.
+Welcome to Vibekit – your polyglot toolkit for vibe coding smart, autonomous DeFi agents that vibe with the blockchain.
 Whether you're automating trades, managing liquidity, or integrating with on-chain and off-chain data, Vibekit makes it effortless and fun.

 At its core, Vibekit leverages the Model Context Protocol (MCP), a framework that standardizes how agents interact with tools and data.
 Vibekit also integrates smoothly with your current agent frameworks such as Eliza and Langchain.
 Just plug in our MCP tools into your existing agents and watch them level up with DeFi superpowers!